chaoge525/soafee_demo/README.md

   available to be implemented as a EWAOL project distribution.

 **meta-ewaol-config**:
-  Directory that contains kas configuration files for specifying and building a software image for the EWAOL project, as well as tooling to support the build process.
+  Directory that contains kas configurations files for building EWAOL images.

 **meta-ewaol-tests**:
   Yocto layer that provides recipes and configuration to enable the validation